meveo-org/mv-dropdown/README.md

 <mv-dropdown
-  container                   // indicates the main container of the dropdown hover                       // indicates that the dropdown responds to hover events justify="left"              // the alignment of the menu, i.e. if set to left, the left side
+  container                   // indicates the main container of the dropdown hover                       // indicates that the dropdown responds to hover events toggle                      // indicates whether clicking on the trigger toggles the menu on and off justify="left"              // the alignment of the menu, i.e. if set to left, the left side
                               //   of the menu is aligned to the left side of the trigger position="bottom"           // indicates where the dropdown appears with respect to the trigger